Graduate Academic Policies

 The information presented here is only general information.
 Legal advice must be provided in the course of an attorney-client relationship specifically with reference to all the facts of the particular situation under consideration.
 Such is not the case here, and accordingly, the information presented here must not be relied on as a substitute for obtaining legal advice from a licensed attorney.

-It is the policy of Monroe College that all faculty, students, staff and other members of the Monroe College community must comply with U.S. Copyright Law, in particular the Copyright Act of 1976, 17 U.S.C.
+It is the policy of Monroe University that all faculty, students, staff and other members of the Monroe University community must comply with U.S. Copyright Law, in particular the Copyright Act of 1976, 17 U.S.C.
 Section 1, et seq., as amended.

 For more information: Introduction to Copyright and Fair Use